muhamad-ahsan/dynamic-queue/README.md

 | FaF |``MessageQueue.ServiceBus.Concrete.Inbound.SbInboundFaF`1, MessageQueue.ServiceBus`` |``MessageQueue.ServiceBus.Concrete.Outbound.SbOutboundFaF`1, MessageQueue.ServiceBus`` |
 | RaR | *Not Implemented* | *Not Implemented* |

-> The framework does not create the queues exception RaR pattern where it needs to create queue for the responses.
+> The framework does not create the queues.
+The only scenario is in RaR pattern where it needs to create queue for the responses.

 # Setup
 If you want to run the code in `Visual Studio` or any other `.Net IDE`, just download the source code, restore the nuget packages, update the configuration and you are good to go.
-Please see the section 'Samples' below for details.
+Please see the section [Samples](#samples) below for details.

 # Samples
 In the Test folder, there are four projects (console application) which consumes Dynamic Queue for each supported communication pattern and message broker.
-For FaF patter, `MessageQueue.Sender` and `MessageQueue.Receiver` test projects are configured and for RaR pattern, `MessageQueue.RaR.Server` and `MessageQueue.RaR.Client` test projects are configured.
+For FaF patter, `MessageQueue.Sender` [ [code snippet](https://github.com/muhamad-ahsan/dynamic-queue/blob/master/Tests/MessageQueue.Sender/Program.cs) ] and `MessageQueue.Receiver`[ [code snippet](https://github.com/muhamad-ahsan/dynamic-queue/blob/master/Tests/MessageQueue.Receiver/Program.cs) ] test projects are configured and for RaR pattern, `MessageQueue.RaR.Server` [ [code snippet](https://github.com/muhamad-ahsan/dynamic-queue/blob/master/Tests/MessageQueue.RaR.Server/Program.cs) ] and `MessageQueue.RaR.Client` [ [code snippet](https://github.com/muhamad-ahsan/dynamic-queue/blob/master/Tests/MessageQueue.RaR.Client/Program.cs) ] test projects are configured.

 ### FaF Samples